i386x/pubdocs/C/expr.md

 1. if one operand is `long int`, the other is converted to `long int`
 1. if one operand is `unsigned int`, the other is converted to `unsigned int`
 1. both operands have type `int`

+With the integer conversion ranks, these rules are slightly adjusted in *C99*:
+1. if one operand is `long double`, the other is converted to `long double`
+1. if one operand is `double`, the other is converted to `double`
+1. if one operand is `float`, the other is converted to `float`
+1. apply integral promotion to both operands
+1. if both operands have the same type, then no further conversion is needed
+1. if both operands have signed integer types or both have unsigned integer types, the operand with the type of lesser rank is converted to the type of the operand with greater rank
+1. if the operand that has unsigned integer type has rank greater or equal to the rank of the type of the other operand, then the operand with signed integer type is converted to the type of the operand with unsigned integer type
+1. if the type of the operand with signed integer type can represent all of the values of the type of the operand with unsigned integer type, then the operand with unsigned integer type is converted to the type of the operand with signed integer type
+1. both operands are converted to the unsigned integer type corresponding to the type of the operand with signed integer type

 ### Pointers and Integers